zhang470/zhanglab-eeg-ml-pipeline/README.md

 *MIT License*

 ## 🙌 Acknowledgment
-We gratefully acknowledge team contributions to this EEG machine learning project and Computational resources provided by the **Minnesota Supercomputing Institute (MSI)**.
+We gratefully acknowledge team contributions to this EEG machine learning project and computational resources provided by the **Minnesota Supercomputing Institute (MSI)**.
 We also thank **three anonymous reviewers** for their valuable feedback in the peer review process for *Bioengineering* that helped improve the pipeline.